 Port Washington, the county seat, is the largest community in northern Ozaukee County.
 Once one of Lake Michigan's major commercial fishing ports, the city still resembles a small fishing village.
 Besides being home to many charter boat captains, Port Washington offers residents a publicly owned marina and provides them with the only Lake Michigan-based water supply in the county.
 Because of the community’s age - it was the county’s first settlement - the city offers a wide variety of housing, from homes built in the mid-1800s to modern homes in sprawling subdivisions.

 Saukville is a small community located just northwest of Port Washington.
 Its quaint downtown, business park and proximity to woodlands and water have made it an attractive location for those who love the outdoors.
-Riveredge Nature Center, which is located in the northwestern corner of Ozaukee County, is a 351-acre sanctuary that includes 12 miles of cross-country skiing and hiking trails.
+Riveredge Nature Center, located in the northwestern corner of Ozaukee County, is a peaceful 351-acre sanctuary that includes 12 miles of cross-country skiing and hiking trails.
 Also located in the northernmost regions of Ozaukee County are the small rural communities of Fredonia and Belgium.
 Fredonia claims to be the birthplace of Flag Day and is home to the National Flag Day Foundation.
 Belgium is located off I-43 just west of Harrington Beach State Park, where the village’s founders, immigrants from Luxembourg, worked in the quarries.